chronon/CakePHP-Markdown-Plugin/README.markdown

 CakePHP Markdown Helper Plugin
 ==============================

+**DEPRECATION NOTICE:** This CakePHP 2.x plugin is deprecated and will most likely not be updated.

 A [PHP Markdown](https://github.com/michelf/php-markdown/) helper packaged as a plugin.

 This plugin works with [Composer](http://getcomposer.org) and is available on